Mastercard/available-merchant-offers-reference-app/README.md

 On IntelliJ IDEA:
 *File/New/Project From Version Control/* (Select GIt from version control dropdown)

-Setup your signing keys (p12) in the application.properties
+Setup your signing keys (p12) in the application.properties if you dont want to use the default keys associated with this project

 #### Open Maven window:
  Click on *Lifecycle/Clean*